shaunchuah/musicsamples/README.md

 To get a local copy up and running follow these simple steps.
 The default .env file will set up Django to run using sqlite as the backend.

 This requires a level of comfort and familiarity with python/django/linux/postgres web deployment.
 If you run into difficulty, you could consider hiring a django full stack developer to help.
-Certainly our team had a hard look at available commercial LIMS systems and due to various reasons they were not suitable (data not located in UK, pricey, hard to customise and adapt to changing experimental workflows).
+We had a hard look at available commercial LIMS systems and due to various reasons they were found to be lacking (data not located in UK, pricey, hard to customise and adapt to changing experimental workflows).

 ### Prerequisites